v3rtx/angularjs-rails-resource/README.md

 time if it's a callback you always want called.

 ### Rolling back
 So you want to undo changes to the resource?
-There are two methods you can use to roll back the resource to a previous snapshot version.
+There are two methods you can use to roll back the resource to a previous snapshot version <code>rollback</code>

-The first method is <code>rollback</code> which takes an optional argument specifying the number of versions to roll back.
-If the number of versions is not specified then a single version is rolled back.
-To roll back all versions you can specify -1.

-The second method is <code>rollbackTo</code> which takes an argument of the version to roll back to.
+and <code>rollbackTo</code>.
+Each method will:
+ * Deserialize the snapshot data and update the resource instance with the new data.
+ * Remove all snapshots newer than the version being rolled back to.
+ * Call the rollback callback if it was specified on the <code>snapshot</code> in the context of the resource instance.

+#### rollback
+<code>rollback(numVersions)</code> allows you to roll back the resource.
+If you do not specify <code>numVersions</code> then a resource is rolled back to the last
+snapshot version.  <code>numVersions</code> can be used to roll back further than the last snapshot version based on the following rules:

+* When <code>numVersions</code> is undefined or 0 then a single version is rolled back.
+* When <code>numVersions</code> exceeds the stored number of snapshots then the resource is rolled back to the first snapshot version.
+* When <code>numVersions</code> is less than 0 then the resource is rolled back to the first snapshot version.
+* Otherwise, <code>numVersions</code> represents the nth version from the last snapshot version (similar to calling rollback <code>numVersions</code> times).

+#### rollbackTo
+<code>rollbackTo(snapshotVersion)</code> allows you to roll back the resource to a specific snapshot version.

+* When <code>snapshotVersion</code> is greater than the number of versions then the last snapshot version will be used.
+* When <code>snapshotVersion</code> is less than 0 then the resource will be rolled back to the first version.
+* Otherwise, the resource will be rolled back to the specific version specified.

 ## Tests
 The tests are written using [Jasmine](http://pivotal.github.com/jasmine/) and are run using [Karma](https://github.com/karma-runner/karma).